newrelic-experimental/nri-mssql/README.md

 ...
 ```

-To start the integration, run `nri-mssql`:
+To start the integration from a command line, run `nri-mssql`:

 ```bash
 $ ./bin/nri-mssql